open-horizon/open-horizon.github.io/docs/hub/post_install.md

 ## What's Next

-After completing the steps in [Post installation configuration](#postconfig), follow the process on the [Gather edge node files](gather_files.md) page to prepare installation media for your edge nodes.
+Follow the process on the [Gather edge node files](gather_files.md) page to prepare installation media for your edge nodes.